You Credit Score- How's Your FICO?

-- Your Credit Card Balances - How many credit card accounts do you hold, and how much do you owe on them?
+- Credit Card Balances - How many accounts?
+How much do you owe?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

 Not just for qualifying

-Is there any way to raise your credit score?
-Despite what you hear from "credit repair" companies, the FICO score is calculated from your lifelong credit history, so it's not possible to raise it significantly in the short term.
+What can you do to improve your FICO score?
+Unfortunately, not much.
+Despite what you hear from "credit repair" companies, the FICO score is formulated from your lifetime credit history, so you can't turn it around right away.
 (Of course you must appeal incorrect items on your credit report.)

-You can get a federally-mandated free credit report every year from all three credit reporting agencies at AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once a year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.